Table of Contents

 Side effects of Minoxidil

-- Irritation at the treated area
+- Irritation in the treated area

 - Itching of the eye